 CHOCOLATE ÉCLAIRS

 Into a granite-ware saucepan put half a pint of milk, two well-rounded tablespoonfuls of butter, and one tablespoonful of sugar, and place on the stove.
 When this boils up, add half a pint of sifted flour, and cook for two minutes, beating well with a wooden spoon.
 It will be smooth and velvety at the end of that time.
 Set away to cool; and when cool, beat in four eggs, one at a time.
 Beat vigorously for about fifteen minutes.
 Try a small bit of the paste in the oven; and if it rises in the form of a hollow ball, the paste is beaten enough; whereas, if it does not, beat a little longer.
 Have tin sheets or shallow pans slightly buttered.
 Have ready, also, a tapering tin tube, with the smaller opening about three-quarters of an inch in diameter.
 Place this in the small end of a conical cotton pastry bag.
 Put the mixture in the bag, and press out on buttered pans, having each éclair nearly three inches long.
 There should be eighteen, and they must be at least two inches apart, as they swell in cooking.
 Bake in a moderately hot oven for about twenty-five minutes.
 Take from the oven, and while they are still warm coat them with chocolate.
-When cold, cut open on the side, and fill with either of the following described preparations:—
+When cold, cut open on the side, and fill with either of the following described preparations:—FILLING NO. 1.—Mix in a bowl half a pint of rich cream, one teaspoonful of vanilla, and four tablespoonfuls of sugar.
+Place the bowl in a pan of ice-water, and beat the cream until light and firm, using either an egg-beater or a whisk.

 FILLING NO. 2.—Put half a pint of milk into a double-boiler, and place on the fire.
 Beat together until very light one level tablespoonful of flour, half a cupful of sugar, and one egg.
 When the milk boils, stir in this mixture.
 Add one-eighth of a teaspoonful of salt, and cook for fifteen minutes, stirring often.
 When cold, flavor with one teaspoonful of vanilla.